oovn/okd3/README.md

 Script to install OpenShift with Let's Encrypt (wildcards included).

-  /!\ You need to run all script as root
+> You need to run all scripts as root

-Run 'first_script.sh'
+1. Run 'first_script.sh'
-Then after reboot, set Constants on 'final_script.sh' and run it.
+2. Then after reboot, set Constants on 'final_script.sh' and run it.

 After reboot: Enjoy!